Bukola-Testimony/-aws-bootcamp-cruddur-2023/journal/week1.md

 ![](/images/week-1/Build-python-flask-Docker-image.png)

-I ran into some error which I finally debugged using the environment variables
+I ran into some errors which I finally debugged using the environment variables

 > ErrorPage
 ![Error 404](/images/week-1/flask-404.png)